PoC-dev/lpd-pdfif/README.md

 **WARNING!** Because lpd runs as user `lp:lp`, the resulting printer filter binary must be installed setuid root, so it has write access to each user's home directory!
 The *Makefile* takes care about that.
 This might have possible security implications!
-I can't guarantee that the code as is free from possible security holes allowing for privilege elevation to root! **You have been warned!**
+I cannot guarantee that the code as is is free from possible security holes allowing for privilege elevation to root! **You have been warned!**

 ## Installation.
 Install *lpd* per instructions for your Linux distribution. **Note:** this might conflict with an already installed alternative printing system, such as CUPS.
-I can't provide general advice how to work around this.
+I can't provide general advice how to work around this, or how to integrate my solution with CUPS.

 For easy compilation and installation of the filter program, a *Makefile* has been provided.